bcurran3/ChocolateyPackages/amazon-music/readme.md

+* Uninstall is NOT silent; you will be prompted.

 ***

 Like my [original Chocolatey add-ons and packages](https://chocolatey.org/search?q=tag%3Abcurran3)? or my [400+ other program packages](https://chocolatey.org/profiles/bcurran3)?
 Find them useful?
 Appreciate my hard work, time, and effort?